serngawy/KubeOvSPlugin/symCNI/OvSCNI/Readme.md

 - install dep
  https://github.com/golang/dep/blob/master/docs/installation.md

-Run ./build.sh script it will download the dependencies and build symOvSCNI.
-The symOvSCNI binary will be under the $GOPATH/bin directory.
+Run ./build.sh script it will download the dependencies and build OvSCNI.
+The OvSCNI binary will be under the $GOPATH/bin directory.